U-BDS/zebrafish_telencephalon_atlas/README.md

 Overall, the user needs to 1. install Docker 2. [follow the instructions below for deployment](#deploy-app-locally).

 > :warning: **NOTE for Windows users**: please ensure you install Docker with admin privileges (`Run as administrator` option) and have the WSL 2 Linux Kernel installed.
 [See more directions on Docker for Windows in the docs](https://docs.docker.com/desktop/install/windows-install/).
+General familiarity with setting Docker resources is strongly encouraged - e.g.: `.wslconfig` file and use of the `docker run -m` flag to set memory limit (`-m 6000m`)

 > :warning: **NOTE for Mac users with M1 chip**: rocker/rstudio images do not currently work with arm Macs/Macs with the M1 chip.
 This is a [known issue from the rocker group](https://github.com/rocker-org/rocker-versioned2/issues/144) and is expected to be solved in 2023.
 We are actively watching this issue and will update the Docker image once it is fixed.
 Macs without the M1 chips work perfectly fine.
 ## Deploy app locally